 Business intelligence (BI) solutions are designed to help executives, data analysts, team leaders, managers and professionals to collect, analyse, visualise and report on various functions within a company and apply those findings to their respective industries.

-These solutions enable users to perform self-service analysis without the need for profound technical knowledge.
-Beside an intuitive drag and drop interface many tools have advanced features and analysis options such as a SQL mode or calculated fields to fulfil the needs of more advanced users, too.
-Industry, function or platform aside, business intelligence technology solutions save numerous hours, relieve leaders and professionals from tedious and repetitive tasks of exporting numerous spreadsheets that have the data locked in history.
+These tools enable users to perform self-service analysis without the need for profound technical knowledge.
+Besides an intuitive drag and drop interface, many tools have advanced features and analysis options such as a SQL mode or calculated fields to fulfil the needs of more advanced users.
+Industry, function or platform aside, business intelligence technology solutions save numerous hours of work, and relieve leaders and professionals from the tedious and repetitive tasks of exporting numerous spreadsheets that have the data locked in history.
 But let’s see these benefits in more detail.

 Every business has the same goal: turn data into actionable insights and outperform established metrics.
 By doing so, every organisation has a solid foundation to ensure sustainable development and generate more revenue while saving precious time.
 Here are the most prominent benefits that will help you solve any business question you might have:

 It is no secret that the amount of data businesses generate is growing at an increasing pace.
 This data is collected from internal sources such as operations, employees, and finances, and external ones such as customers, market trends, and competitors.